|Course duration||2 Years part-time|

 What will I study?

-Islamic Studies is a distinctive and highly relevant programme for today’s multi-cultural society.
+Our Certificate of Higher Education (Cert HE) in Islamic Studies is a distinctive and highly relevant programme for today’s multi-cultural society.
 It explores the classical Islamic disciplines whilst also providing insight into the way Muslim scholars and intellectuals today are seeking to re-interpret Islam in the light of modern challenges.
-You will be introduced to Islamic theology, culture and history and will have the opportunity to explore topics such as Islamic law and women in Islam.
-The Certificate also includes an introduction to the Arabic language.
+You will be introduced to Islamic theology, history and culture and will have the opportunity to explore topics such as Islamic law and women in Islam.
+The Cert HE also includes an introduction to the Arabic language.

 For more information about the different modules you will be able to study as part of the Cert HE please click here.